Aftaputra/Microscope-OF/apidocs/dev/config-file.md

 ```
 "autofocus": "openflexure_microscope_server.things.autofocus:AutofocusThing",
 ```

+will add an autofocus Thing to the server.
+The Thing is located at `openflexure_microscope_server.things.autofocus:AutofocusThing`, (allowing multiple Things per Python file), and any endpoints (such as actions and properties) in that Thing will have the URL `base_url:port/autofocus/endpoint_name`

 If further information needs to be supplied then the value should be a dictionary (Object) with the following keys: